oapicf/pinterest-sdk/clients/go/generated/docs/ConversionEventsDataInner.md

 ### NewConversionEventsDataInner

-`func NewConversionEventsDataInner(eventName string, actionSource string, eventTime int64, eventId string, userData NullableConversionEventsUserData, ) *ConversionEventsDataInner`
+`func NewConversionEventsDataInner(eventName string, actionSource string, eventTime int64, eventId string, userData ConversionEventsUserData, ) *ConversionEventsDataInner`

 NewConversionEventsDataInner instantiates a new ConversionEventsDataInner object This constructor will assign default values to properties that have it defined,